ufko-org/rebel/README.md

 ---

-- Rebel is a general-purpose scripting language written in ANSI C.
+- Rebel is a general-purpose programming language written in ANSI C.
 - Rebel builds with `make` using Clang, GCC, or TCC.
 - Rebel starts without initialization steps or external dependencies.
 - Rebel provides one binary under 350 KB containing 370+ functions and an FFI interface.